-Assembled at a Money Management Institute event in NYC, a group of top flight wholesalers from assorted firms gathered to hone their skills and deepen their knowledge with insights from peers, industry leaders, and financial advisors whom we serve.
+Assembled at a Money Management Institute event in NYC (for which we provided the opening keynote presentation), a group of top flight wholesalers from assorted firms gathered to hone their skills and deepen their knowledge with insights from peers, industry leaders, and financial advisors whom we serve.

 The question, “How do Wholesalers Most Effectively Work with Financial Advisors”, was posed to a panel of broker/dealer senior management level experts.